The Adirondack chair is a type of outdoor furniture that is usually made from wood.

 Today, Adirondack chairs are often used as beach chairs or poolside lounge chairs.
 They are also popular patio furniture items.

-But have you ever wondered, what should you put on Adirondack chairs for weatherproofing?
+But have you ever wondered what you should put on Adirondack chairs for weatherproofing?

-You could go the traditional route and use a coat of paint or stain, or you could try something a little different like a clear varnish that looks natural.
+You could go the traditional route and use a coat of paint or stain, or you could try something a little different, like a clear varnish that looks natural.

 This blog post will explore some of the best options for keeping your Adirondack chairs looking great all year long.